piurafunk/fun-earthed-arcana/Writerside/topics/Feats.md

 You are adept at crafting things and bargaining with merchants, granting you the following benefits:

-**Tool Proficiency.** You gain Tool Proficiency* with three different Artisan’s Tools* of your choice.
+**Tool Proficiency.** You gain Tool Proficiency* with three different Artisan's Tools* of your choice.
 **Discount.** Whenever you buy a non-magical item, you receive a 20 percent discount on it.
 **Faster Crafting.** When you craft an item using a tool with which you have Tool Proficiency, the required crafting time is reduced by 20  percent.